 — Nancy Reagan (quoting Eleanor Roosevelt)

-A woman of enduring strength and grace, First Lady Nancy Reagan (1923–2016) was born Anne Francis Robbins in New York City.
-Throughout her life, she led with purpose, love, and quiet determination.
+A woman of quiet strength and steadfast grace, First Lady Nancy Reagan (1923–2016) was born Anne Francis Robbins in New York City.
+Throughout her life, she led with purpose and devotion.

-Her "Just Say No" campaign against drug abuse marked a generation.
-Yet her greatest legacy may be the unshakable support she offered her beloved husband, Ronald Reagan.
-"My life really began when I married my husband," she said with heartfelt devotion.
+Her “Just Say No” campaign became a national call to action against drug abuse.
+Yet perhaps her most lasting legacy was the unwavering support she offered her beloved husband, Ronald Reagan.
+“My life really began when I married my husband,” she said, speaking from the heart.

-As Nancy Davis, she met Reagan while acting.
-She later said, "Acting was good training for the political life which lay ahead for us."
-Their marriage became a symbol of love and loyalty.
-President Reagan once said, "Everywhere we go, Nancy makes the world a little better."
+As the actress Nancy Davis, she met Reagan on set.
+Later, she reflected, “Acting was good training for the political life which lay ahead for us.”
+Their marriage became a symbol of enduring love.
+President Reagan once said, “Everywhere we go, Nancy makes the world a little better.”

-With poise and strength, Nancy stood by her husband during his presidency and long after, as he battled Alzheimer’s disease.
-Her compassion in those final years inspired the nation.
-"Don’t ever lose hope," she once said.
-"Even when life seems bleak and hopeless, know that you are not alone."
+With poise and strength, she stood by his side through his presidency and beyond, lovingly guiding him through his battle with Alzheimer’s disease.
+Her resilience in those years became a beacon of compassion.
+“Don’t ever lose hope,” she reminded us.
+“Even when life seems bleak and hopeless, know that you are not alone.”

-With courage and love, she showed us how to walk calmly through life’s deepest trials.
+With courage and care, Nancy Reagan showed us the quiet power of loyalty, and how to walk gently through life’s deepest trials.

 True strength is often steeped in grace. ☕❤️